Hydromorphone Addiction And Treatment Options

 - dilated pupils

-The amount of time individuals experience withdrawal depends on the severity of their addiction.
+The number of time individuals experiences withdrawal depends on the severity of their addiction.
 In most cases, withdrawing from hydromorphone lasts about two weeks.
 Duration of withdrawal depends on how much hydromorphone was abused, frequency of abuse, and duration of abuse.

 People who abused large amounts of the drug for extended periods of time are more likely to have longer withdrawal periods compared to those who abused smaller doses.
 Mixing hydromorphone with other substances can also increase withdrawal time depending on the type of substance it is mixed with.